Skip to main content

 2. Execute it on the same PostgreSQL database

-3. Verify that customers and orders tables are created
+3. Verify that the source tests pass and that customers and orders tables are created

 Now let's dive into how this pipeline is structured and implemented!